Export IGES Addon for Blender creates subdivision limit surfaces and saves it as IGES file.

 Enabling the addon

 Select the objects to be exported and File->Export->Export IGES.
-Please ensure that all modifers except subdivision, are applied to the mesh objects before exporting.
-Also, it is advisable to export objects separately. so that it can be managed better in CAD systems.
+It is advisable to export objects separately in batch mode. so that it can be managed better in CAD systems.

 - Export slected only exports selected objects.